 So, all of these we read before we worked on our Ocean Animals book.
 We would read about one or two animals and then while they made their animals I would write down what they told me.

 - Sea Horses– The kids had lots of fun with this one because we had just seen sea horses the week before at the aquarium.
 They had fun trying to find the same ones we saw before.
-And of course then we made our sea horses.
+And of course, then we made our sea horses.

 - Ocean Mammals- This one we kind of scanned and read some of it.
 It was aimed at a slightly older group.
-They kept relating it back to the movie we saw, so they did get more from the 3D movie then that you can wear the glasses as a bra……
+They kept relating it back to the movie we saw, so they did get more from the 3D movie than that you can wear the glasses as a bra……

 - Orca calves– The original ocean mammals book we read is out of print and no longer at the library, so this looks like a great substitute along with…

 - Whales and Dolphins